NevanPham/Personal-SIEM-and-Threat-Detection-Platform-Wazuh/docs/03-dashboard-overview.md

 ### What it is

-The **Last 24 Hours Alerts** panel shows you how many alerts Wazuh generated in the last 24 hours.
+last 24 hours alerts panel shows how many alerts wazuh generated in last 24 hours.

-Alerts are usually broken down by:
+alerts broken down by:
-- Time
+- time
-- Severity level
+- severity level

-This panel gives you a quick look at **recent alert activity** and helps you spot sudden increases or weird patterns in alert volume.
+quick look at recent alert activity, helps spot sudden increases or weird patterns in alert volume.

-Keep in mind - these are **signals generated by detection rules**, not confirmed security incidents.
+keep in mind - these are signals generated by detection rules, not confirmed security incidents.

 ![Last 24 Hours Alerts Panel](../images/03_images/last_24_hours_alerts/last_24_hours.png)